- If you have registered a new domain name alongside a hosting plan, the domain will be automatically configured to point to your hosting!

 - Click the button to save your settings

-Since these are DNS changes, they’ll take anywhere from a few minutes to at most 48 hours to complete globally.
+Since these are DNS changes, they’ll take anywhere from a few minutes to at most 48 hours to complete globally, please be patient.

 B) Domain Registered Elsewhere

 1. (ADVANCED) Keep the DNS records hosted wherever they are now (usually the registrar or hosting company).
 You will need to adjust the individual DNS records using the registrar’s panel.
 Obtain the IP address being used to host the domain from within Plesk.
 If you will be hosting the website with us, the record you wish to adjust typically has four different identifiers: root, @, *, or simply a blank field for the subdomain.
 That’s the record you’ll need to update to point the web hosting services to the account with us by entering the correct IP address.

 2. (SIMPLE) Update the name server configuration at the registrar.
 This moves the DNS hosting service from the registrar to Websavers.

 If you go with option 2 and you wish to maintain any customized records (such as MX records for mail delivery), you can do this by going to the DNS configuration where it is hosted now (probably the registrar) and duplicate everything as closely as possible to the “DNS Settings” option under your account in Plesk.
 Read more here to learn how to add or adjust DNS records in Plesk.